RaidVentadorCourier13/OW2_Project_RaceWatch_OpenSourced/README.md

 The future of street racing re-starts here.

-NOTE: Open-Sourced Build of the Project: Streetwatch workshop script was stripped from car models.
+NOTE: Open-Sourced Build of the Project: RaceWatch workshop script was stripped from car models.

-# Guide to Building Your Own Car for the "Project: Streetwatch" Workshop Script
+# Guide to Building Your Own Car for the "Project: RaceWatch" Workshop Script

 First things first, download the following apps: